s-tanoue/SCCA/README.md

 # KENDAMA
-KENDAMA is Tools to teach where to add comment in the cpp.
+KENDAMA is Tools to teach where to add comments in the cpp.